Proposal deadline October 16, 2017

 To apply for the workshop, you must be:

 - A Ph.D. or Ed.D.
-Candidate in the final dissertation writing stage or a recent graduates/early career professional ( who graduated not more than 4 years ago)
+Candidate in the final dissertation writing stage or a recent graduate/early career professional (who graduated not more than 4 years ago);

-- A members of CIES, registered/planning to register for the CIES 2017 Conference
+- A member of CIES, registered/planning to register for the CIES 2018 Mexico City Conference; and,

-- No have previously participated in a Publication Mentoring Workshop.
+- Not have previously participated in a Publication Mentoring Workshop.
 Participants must be committed to read and engage substantively with other group members’ publication draft both prior to and during the workshop.

 All proposals should contribute to the advancement of theory, practice, methodology or fieldwork in comparative and international education.

-To participate in this workshop, you must apply in advance by submitting a proposal abstract of 750 words.
-The abstract must include
+To participate in this workshop, you must apply in advance by submitting a proposal abstract of 750 words through the All Academic proposal submission system.
+You must select “Submit a new proposal,” and when prompted to select a Committee or SIG, you must select “Committee: New Scholars.”
+The abstract must include:

 - the objectives/purposes of the research;

-- research design, data collection methods, and analytic techniques.
+- research design, data collection methods and analytic techniques; and,

 - results and evidence to support conclusions.